Ralph Høibakk: Career

 Høibakk grew up at Rjukan and took examen artium in 1956.
 After that, he studied at the Norwegian Institute of Technology until 1962.
 He then served his conscription at the Norwegian Defence Research Establishment at Kjeller.
 During his conscription, he became familiar with the Manchester computer named FREDERIC, which was imported from the University of Manchester.

 From 1963 to 1965, Høibakk worked at the SINTEF research centre in Trondheim.
 After he left SINTEF, Høibakk was appointed managing director of the computer technology company Nor-Data, which he remained for 13 years.
 In 1978, he was appointed chairman of Tandberg Radio's data division.
 In the same year the Norwegian Ministry of Trade and Industry decided to bankrupt Tandberg Radio, which was the first time the Norwegian government had decided to bankrupt a company.
 Høibakk decided to start a new company, Tandberg Data.
 It gained surplus in the first years, and in 1978 it released its first product; a table computer.
 In the following years, Tandberg Data produced keyboards and personal computers which were ergonomically designed.

 In the 1980s, Tandberg Data tried to start business in the United States, but without success.
-In 1986, Høibakk resigned from his position in the company, and established Høibakk Invest AS, where he was managing director.
+In 1986, Høibakk resigned from his position in the company, and established Høibakk Invest AS, where he was the managing director.
 In 2000, he was appointed Professor II at the Narvik University College.